Saqsy/cs-uob-overview-of-architecture.github.io/errata.md

 Part of the video shows a version of slide 3 with 15 bits stored under "Contents" rather than 16 bits.

+Slide 5 of the video says that "for example, @SCREEN followed by M=1 would colour the 16th pixel black" - "16th" should read "first".

 ## Week 7 video 3

 Slide 4 makes the claim that in modern CPUs, usually CISC is better than RISC for high-speed high-power applications.
 In fact, the pendulum has been swinging back the other way in recent years and RISC is competitive with CISC in these domains as well.